Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

 Users can delete comments that were made in error or that are no longer relevant.
 Who can delete what comments?

 - any user can always delete their own comments
-- system administrators can delete any comment
+- product administrators can delete any comment

 Note that certain system created comments "permanent" and cannot be deleted, even by system administrators.
 For example, comments are added when you create a test case from a use case and are marked as "permanent" behind the scenes.